Disclaimer From Helpful Colin

 Mushroom Update 28th November 2014

-A new location and a new group of toadstools.
+This new group of toadstools are in a new location where I haven’t found toadstools before.
 They’re at Shelton Lock this time, at the side of the path/cycle track on the route of the old Derby canal.
-The picture was taken at dusk.
+This picture was taken at dusk.

 Mushroom Update 30th November 2014